 What to Know About Eating Veg if You Go to a Soda

-Then for lunch or dinner, you can try a casado.
-Normally this comes with meat but you can ask for a vegetarian casado even if it’s not on the menu.
-It’ll come with rice, beans, salad, plantains, tortilla and some sort of pico de gallo or squash/plantain mix.
+Normally, a casado comes with meat but you can ask for a vegetarian casado even if it’s not on the menu.
+It’ll probably come with rice, beans, salad, plantains, tortilla and some sort of pico de gallo or squash/plantain mix.

 Other Vegetarian Costa Rican Food